Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 Best for: European grocery shoppers

-Verdict: Best European barcode coverage.
+Verdict: Best European barcode coverage, and the scanner stays free.

 FatSecret

-76/100Free · $19.99/yr Premium Plus · iOS, Android, Web
+74/100Free · $19.99/yr Premium Plus · iOS, Android, Web

 Pros